navneet920/Posture-Detection/README.md

 For GUI support on some Linux distros, make sure tkinter is installed.

 🚀 How to Run
-bash
-Copy
-Edit

 python your_script.py
 Controls:
 q → Quit the session early

-Runs for 180 seconds (3 minutes) by default

 📈 Future Enhancements
  Classify posture as "Good" or "Bad"